 It might also help to skim through the chat logs of your previous webinars.

-It’s also a good idea to include a custom question in your webinar registration form.
-For example, asking “What is currently the biggest challenge for you in X” will give you heaps of ideas for future webinars.
+Including a custom question in your webinar registration form is also a good idea.
+For example, asking, “What is currently the biggest challenge for you in X” will give you heaps of ideas for future webinars.
 Or you can ask the same question in the webinar feedback survey.
 That’s also a great way to gather ideas for improvement.